ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 # Demonstrate HLF operation using Fabric NodeJS SDK
 To help customers get started with executing Hyperldger Native commands on their HLF network, we are providing some sample javascripts which use fabric NodeJS SDK to perform the HLF operation.
-We have provided javascripts to create new user identities, and install your own chaincode.
+We have provided javascripts to create new user identity, and install your own chaincode.

 1. [ Prerequisites ](#prerequisites)